Charles Macune: Early years

-Charles William Macune was born May 20, 1851 at Kenosha, Wisconsin.
+Charles William Macune was born May 20, 1851, at Kenosha, Wisconsin.
 His father, who worked as a blacksmith and was a Methodist minister, hailed originally from New York state; his mother was Canadian.
 The family lived in the Midwestern states of Iowa and Illinois for over a decade before Charles' birth.

 In 1852 the lure of the California gold rush proved too much of a temptation for Macune's father and he went West alone to seek his fortune.
 Instead of striking rich, the elder Macune contracted cholera and died, leaving the infant Charles to be raised alone by his mother in the town of Freeport, Illinois.

-Charless went to work at the age of ten for a neighboring farmer.
+Charles went to work at the age of ten for a neighboring farmer.
 At fifteen he left the farm to become an apprentice to a pharmacist—an occupation which he found more conducive.
 Macune left pharmacy to work a series of odd jobs, which took him to the states of Kansas and California.
 In the summer of 1871 the 20-year-old Macune moved to what would become his home state of Texas, where he worked as a cattle drover in the northern part of the state.

 In September 1874 Macune entered the field of journalism for the first time, launching a weekly broadsheet in the town of Burnet called the Burnet Bulletin.
 Macune stayed safely to the conservative "Jeffersonian" party line of the dominant Democratic Party, but his fledgling publication nonetheless succumbed to the inevitable financial pressures and was terminated in the spring of 1875.

 Not long after the failure of this project, Macune soon moved to San Saba, Texas, where he made money working as a house-painter while studying medicine with a local physician.
 He moved to Junction City, Texas, by 1878 and was certified by the Texas state medical examiner as fit to practice medicine the next year.
 Over the next several years Macune worked as a physician in several Central Texas towns, landing in Cameron, in 1881.

 There Macune's medical practice flourished and he began to invest in local real estate, including farm properties.
 Macune also went together with another local doctor and purchased a local newspaper, the Cameron Herald, in 1886.